-The input rate shown on the rating plate is for elevations up to 2000 feet.
-For elevations from 2001 to 4500 feet, the input rate is reduced by 5%.
-For elevations above 4500 feet, refer to the National Fuel Gas Code Z223.1 (latest edition) or the Canadian Installation Codes CAN/ CGA-B149.1 & B149.2 for further details.
+The unit is rated for elevations up to 4500 feet with no modifications.
+For elevations above 4500 feet, refer to the latest edition of the National Fuel Gas Code ANSI Z223.1/ NFPA 54 or the latest edition of the Canadian Natural Gas and Propane Installation Code CAN/CGA B149.1 and B149.2 for further details.